ariful-islam1/module-21/README.md

 21-8 Calculate the total cost of the products in a shopping cart

 21-9 (advanced) Travelling in a Jungle and counting wild animals

+21-10 Module Summary and important of problem solving